 Over the past 16 years, electric power consumption in the United States has grown almost two-fold, from \$178 billion in 1990 to \$324 billion in 2006, according to the Energy Information Administration, or EIA.
 According to EEI, the transmission industry has been investing, and is expected to continue to invest, in the nation's transmission infrastructure at the highest levels in 30 years.
 According to EEI, in 2006, investor-owned electric utilities and stand-alone transmission companies invested a combined \$6.9 billion in the nation's transmission grid, representing a 9.7% increase over the inflation-adjusted \$6.3 billion invested in 2005.
 Between 2003 and 2006, more than \$23 billion has been invested in the nation's transmission systems, and preliminary estimates indicate that the industry is planning to invest more than \$38 billion from 2007 through 2010, a 55.3% increase over the amount invested from 2003 to 2006.
-According to the 2007 Long-Term Reliability Assessment by NERC the total number of transmission miles is projected to increase by 8.8% (14,500 circuit miles) in the United States over the period from 2007 to 2016 or more than 30% over the same period since NERC's 2006 Long-Term Reliability Assessment.
+According to the 2007 Long-Term Reliability Assessment by NERC the total number of transmission NERC's 2006 Long-Term Reliability Assessment.
 NERC also anticipates that the pace of proposed transmission projects in the United States will accelerate over the same period.
-In addition, distribution investment, which is typically considered more stable than transmission investment, averaged \$12 billion per year over the last 10 years and grew significantly during 2005 and 2006.
+In addition, distribution investment, which is typically considered more stable than transmission investment, averaged \$12 billion prover the last 10 years and grew significantly during 2005 and 2006.
 According to EEI, stockholder-owned electric utility investment in the distribution system exceeded \$17 billion for the first time in 2006.
 This represents a 6.5% increase over the inflation-adjusted \$16.2 billion invested in 2005.